ItsHungg/HunterVerse-devs/README.md

 pip install tk
 ```
 **Note: You won't need to install Python or anything when the official version is released.**
-* After doing all the set up steps, this is how you can open and run the game file (For version `0.9.1 BETA`).
+* After doing all the set up steps, this is how you can open and run the game file.
 > 1. After downloading a `.rar` or `.zip` file, unzip it.
 > 2. After you unzip the file into a folder, you should see a `main.py` file in that folder.
 > 4. You should see the game starts initializing and a terminal.